bagabont/pulse/README.md

 # pulse
-A heartbeat service for video playback
+A heartbeat service for storing resource pointers

 ### API